Thalomid

 Do not donate blood or sperm while you are taking this medicine and for at least 4 weeks after your last dose.

-Women should use 2 forms of birth control starting 4 weeks before treatment begins, during treatment, and for at least 4 weeks after the last dose.
-Men should use a condom during sex while they are taking this medicine and for at least 4 weeks after the last dose, even if they had a vasectomy.
+Females who can get pregnant should use 2 forms of birth control starting 4 weeks before treatment begins, during treatment, and for at least 4 weeks after the last dose.
+Males should use a condom during sex while they are taking this medicine and for at least 4 weeks after the last dose, even if they had a vasectomy.
 Continue to use birth control even if the dose is stopped for a short time.
 Tell your doctor right away if you or your partner misses a period or may be pregnant.

 Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.